 Plugin Context

-Plugin context will be added directly to the AI's context (system prompt) when the plugin is enabled for the conversation, even when the plugin is not running.
+Plugin Context is a way to provide additional context and instructions to the AI’s context.
+Plugin context will be added directly to the AI’s context (system prompt) when the plugin is enabled for the conversation, even when the plugin is not running.

 You can provide context in two ways: